 We are currently in post-production on a feature length documentary Girls Show - that chronicles a 71 year old competition that began as a message of girls equality in the field of athletics and has become an epic battle between two teams showcasing the challenges high school girls of today face, as well as chronicling the intense practices and dedication that go into making Girls Show such a major event for the New Jersey community.

 We are also in the early stages of funding for a broader-audience appealing, issue-based documentary with the working title Built.
 Its structure is essentially a Food Inc. type film about the built environment.
-Unlike Urbanized, which was a beautifully produced film about the design of our cities by Gary Hustwit, we are interested in Built appealing to a broader audience through the human stories of those impacting and affected by our built environment.
+Unlike Urbanized, which was a beautifully produced film about the design of our cities by Gary Hustwit, we are interested in Built appealing to a broader audience through the human stories of those impacting and effected by our built environment.